multiprocessio/multiprocess.io/site/blog/2022-04-11-sql-parsers.md

 ### DoltHub's go-mysql-server

 [This repo](https://github.com/dolthub/go-mysql-server) is a fork of src-d/go-mysql-server after src-d shut down.
-It's not just a SQL parser it's an entire SQL engine.
+It's not just a SQL parser, it's an entire SQL engine.
 You can read about why DoltHub adopted it [here](https://www.dolthub.com/blog/2020-05-04-adopting-go-mysql-server/).
 But the engine exposes a SQL parser, so we're going to look at that.
 The SQL parser is [handwritten](https://github.com/dolthub/go-mysql-server/blob/main/sql/parse/parse.go).

 #### Setup